sumcumo/imagemin-merlin/README.md

 * White: The graphic has not been changed.
 * Blue: The graphic had already been compressed further than the new result, and was therefore skipped.

+## How does Merlin work?

+Merlin is a Node script that puts a little [wrapper](bin/imagemin-merlin.js) around [imagemin-cli](https://www.npmjs.com/package/imagemin-cli) and the three losslessly compressing sub-packages [imagemin-gifsicle](https://www.npmjs.com/package/imagemin-gifsicle), [imagemin-optipng](https://www.npmjs.com/package/imagemin-optipng) and [imagemin-jpegtran](https://www.npmjs.com/package/imagemin-jpegtran).

+Unless manual optimization over the project or subfolders is triggered, automated compression works through Git hooks that monitor whether a given change list includes image files.
+If it does, only those images are compressed where there is an improvement, so to prevent regressions and to be able to actually feed back the improved images to the underlying repository.

+Through this approach, though still glossed over here, Merlin makes up for what’s missing or complicated in imagemin and related packages, namely easy, riskless, automated, resource-friendly “on site” optimization.

-## Why use Merlin?
+### Why use Merlin?

+(This is just a paraphrased remainder of earlier documentation, just left for the moment in case it makes anything more clear ☺️)

 You _can_ use Merlin if you need a simple, automatable, robust solution to compress images and to keep the compressed result in your repository (instead of only in the production environment).

 That last piece is useful since Merlin compresses losslessly, so that there’s no risk that images suffer from quality issues after processing through Merlin.
-This kind of defensive base compression makes it rather obvious to also want to feed back compressed graphics into one’s source repository – which is why Merlin works the way it does.
+This kind of defensive base compression makes it rather obvious to also want to feed back compressed graphics into one’s source repository – which is why Merlin works the way it does

 ## What does Merlin _not_ do?

 Merlin is no substitute for image fine-tuning and micro-optimization.
 That is really difficult to do in an automated fashion, because that type of compression requires weighing quality and performance, which is [context-dependent](https://meiert.com/en/blog/understanding-image-compression/).
 In its most extreme form, when maximum quality at maximum performance is required from each graphic, micro-optimization is even hard to do manually.

 The point is: Micro-optimization still needs to be taken care of through complementary means, whether manually or through other tools (well including other packages from the [imagemin family](https://github.com/imagemin)).
 Merlin simply solves the problem that images are checked in or go live that are not compressed _at all_.

-## How does Merlin work?

-Merlin is a Node script that puts a little [wrapper](bin/imagemin-merlin.js) around [imagemin-cli](https://www.npmjs.com/package/imagemin-cli) and the three losslessly compressing sub-packages [imagemin-gifsicle](https://www.npmjs.com/package/imagemin-gifsicle), [imagemin-optipng](https://www.npmjs.com/package/imagemin-optipng) and [imagemin-jpegtran](https://www.npmjs.com/package/imagemin-jpegtran).

-Through that script Merlin makes up for what’s missing or complicated in imagemin and related packages, namely easy, riskless, automated “on site” optimization.

 ## What’s next?

+Some new features we’re working on or think about:

+* Give the option to configure the underlying imagemin plugins (somewhat prepared for but not completed yet).
 * Observe `.gitignore` files when Merlin doesn’t run as `--staged`.
 * Offer an `ignore` parameter to filter undesired folders and files.
-* Give the option to configure imagemin plugins (somewhat prepared for but not completed yet).

 Thoughts or suggestions?
 Please file an [issue](https://github.com/sumcumo/imagemin-merlin/issues/new) – thank you!